ShrutiBhambhani/azsdk-docs/02-Secure-Development/Readme.md

 ### Overview
-Security Verifications Tests (or SVTs) represent the core of security testing functionality of the AzSDK.
-For all the prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.), the AzSDK ccan perform automated security checks against Azure resources of those types.
+Security Verifications Tests (or SVTs) represent the core of security testing functionality of the AzSK.
+For all the prominent features in Azure (e.g., Web Apps, Storage, SQL DB, Key Vault, etc.), the AzSK ccan perform automated security checks against Azure resources of those types.
 These checks are based on security standards and best practices as applicable for sensitive corporate data at Microsoft.
 In general, these are likely to be applicable for most scenarios that involve processing sensitive data in other environments.